vcechak/ShopAPI/README.md

-Prerequisities: DOCKER Desktop

-"docker-compose up -d" -> Docker composition "docker-compose down" -> Docker decomposion (for restart) "docker ps" -> information regarding containers in docker
+# Docker Instructions

+## Prerequisites
+- **DOCKER Desktop** installed.

+## Common Docker Commands
+- `docker-compose up -d` → Start Docker composition.
+- `docker-compose down` → Stop Docker composition (useful for restarts).
+- `docker ps` → View information about running containers in Docker.

+---

-**1st Start:**
+## **1st Start**

+1. **Run Kafka**
-run kafka: "docker-compose up -d" in terminal, root Shop folder (where is located docker-compose.yml)
+   Execute the following command in the terminal from the root Shop folder (where `docker-compose.yml` is located):

-get kafka container id "docker ps" // also should be visible in docker desktop
+   "docker-compose up -d"

+3. **Get Kafka Container ID**
+   Use the following command to retrieve the Kafka container ID:

+   "docker ps"

+   Alternatively, you can view the container in Docker Desktop.

+3. **Create Kafka Topic: PAYMENTS**
+   Run the following command to create the `payments` topic in Kafka:

-Create TOPIC PAYMENTS IN KAFKA "docker exec -it kafka-topics --create \ --topic payments --bootstrap-server localhost:9092 --partitions 1 --replication-factor 1"
+   "docker exec -it kafka-topics --create
+    --topic payments
+    --bootstrap-server localhost:9092
+    --partitions 1
+    --replication-factor 1"

+## **Afterwards**
-**Afterwards** you should be able to start wanted containers directly in Docker Desktop
+  You can start the desired containers directly in Docker Desktop.